Monday 11 August 2025

 1. INTRODUCTION

-This set of guidelines, designed for pest control workers, aims to enhance their awareness of safety and health hazards at work and advises them on precautionary measures so as to prevent any accidental poisoning or harm to health.
+This set of guidelines is prepared jointly by the Pest Control Advisory Section of the Food and Environmental Hygiene Department and the Occupational Health Service of the Labour Department.
+The guidelines, designed for pest control workers, aim to enhance their awareness of safety and health hazards at work and advise them on precautionary measures so as to prevent any accidental poisoning or harm to health.

 Pest control workers often have to apply pesticides in places like godowns, factories, food premises, offices, household units, parks etc. In the course of their work, they may be exposed to various safety and health hazards arising from: